-While many anime characters find ways to surpass their individual limits and become better versions of themselves on their own, some characters rely on the teachings and guidance of masters.
+While many anime characters find ways to surpass their individual limits and become better versions of themselves on their own, some characters rely on the guidance of teachers and mentors.

 In Tokyo Ravens, Jin Ohtomo is a homeroom teacher at Onmyo Academy and teaches the class of Harutora and Natsume.
 But before he became a homeroom teacher, he was one of the Divine Generals and one of the most powerful Onmyouji in the series.

 Sakie Satou is a demihuman succubus, meaning any male who's caught within her range is affected by her overflowing aphrodisiac pheromone, which causes them to instantly fall for her.

 Unfortunately, this complicates her life because she's a math teacher responsible for students, many of whom are boys.

 She just wants to live normally so she tries her best to avoid men as much as possible, staying several feet away and living out in the middle of the woods with no neighbors around.

 18. Utage Douraku (My Mental Choices Are Completely Interfering With My School Romantic Comedy)

 In NouCome (formally titled My Mental Choices Are Completely Interfering With My School Romantic Comedy), Utage Douraku is the homeroom teacher of the main character Kanade Amakusa.

 Despite being 29 years old, she still looks like a child.
 Moreover, she knows about his curse of Absolute Choices and helps him whenever she can.
 Why?
 Because she also suffered the same curse, which she broke after completing a set of weird missions with the help of someone.

 Even so, if weird choices appear before him and he chooses one that affects her, Utage won't let him off easy!